English 112 - emergency number

 1177 Vårdguiden is the gathering place for the whole of Sweden with regard to information and services within healthcare.
 Vårdguiden is available online and over the phone, and is open around the clock.

-Important Public Announcements
+Important Public Announcements/Public Warning

 Important Public Announcements (“Viktigt meddelande till allmänheten” or “VMA”) is a warning system to alert the public in the event of situations such as gas emissions, a major fire or other serious accident.
 The warning and information system can also be used for emergency alerts and air-raid warnings if the country were to be at war.